 To ensure that your phone is running as smoothly as possible, it is important for you to keep your phone up to date with the latest updates from your manufacturer because contain bug fixes and fix the problems caused by earlier updates.
 New updates from OEMs often speed up phones instantly

-Apps such as Gmail, Twitter, calendar, weather and other numerous data-hungry apps constantly refresh themselves to offer the latest information.
+Apps such as Gmail, Twitter, calendar, weather, and other numerous data-hungry apps constantly refresh themselves to offer the latest information.
 This is required if you just cannot afford to miss important information, but its major drawback is that it also takes a toll on battery life and slows down the phone.

 You should be well aware of the fact that your phone burns through quite a lot of resources while background data and app refresh is turned on.
 To enjoy a seamless and smooth experience on your phone you need to restrict background data so that apps don’t automatically refresh.

 For this, you need to go to Settings>Mobile Data and tap on Data Saver to restrict background data for your desired app individually or for all the apps.
-This helps speed up your android phone and save data as well as battery life of the phone.
+This helps speed up your android phone and save data as well as the battery life of the phone.

-If all the above doesn’t work out for you, then it might be the time for you to breathe new life into your phone by performing a factory reset.
+If all the above doesn’t work out for you, then it might be time for you to breathe new life into your phone by performing a factory reset.
 Usually, in older phones, a factory reset helps a lot to speed up your android phone.

 Old phones become slow and laggy with passaging time and create compatibility issues with the latest version of apps and software.
-If your phone is old and slow and all the above tricks haven’t enhanced the performance of your phone, this may be an indication that it’s time to replace with a new one.
+If your phone is old and slow and all the above tricks haven’t enhanced the performance of your phone, this may be an indication that it’s time to replace it with a new one.